 First up from the herb garden - my very own homemade soap with herbs and citrus!
-I thought this would be a lovely homemade Mother's Day or Teacher Appreciation gift.
+I thought this would be a lovely homemade gift for any occasion.
 I picked up some plain, unscented glycerin soap and added herbs from the new garden and some citrus.

 I love the smell and bright green color of mint!
 Finely dice fresh mint and add to the soap after the glycerin is melted.
 I also diced up some fresh rosemary and combined it with lemon zest.
 A great combination!